DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 * ``ieee1588``: Demonstrate L2 IEEE1588 V2 PTP timestamping for RX and TX.
 Requires ``CONFIG_RTE_LIBRTE_IEEE1588=y``.

+* ``tm``: Traffic Management forwarding mode Demonstrates the use of ethdev traffic management APIs and softnic PMD for QoS traffic management.
+In this mode, 5-level hierarchical QoS scheduler is available as an default option that can be enabled through CLI.
+The user can also modify the default hierarchy or specify the new hierarchy through CLI for implementing QoS scheduler.
+Requires ``CONFIG_RTE_LIBRTE_PMD_SOFTNIC=y`` ``CONFIG_RTE_LIBRTE_SCHED=y``.

 Note: TX timestamping is only available in the "Full Featured" TX path.
 To force ``testpmd`` into this mode set ``--txqflags=0``.

 Example::